-- the Mainstream measurement using the M3016A Measurement Server Extension - the Microstream1 (sidestream) measurement using the M3015A Measurement Server Extension
+- the Mainstream measurement using the M3016A Extension (Option #A01) to the Multi-Measurement Server. - the Microstream (sidestream) measurement using the M3015A Extension to the Multi-Measurement Server.

-This chapter covers measuring CO_2 using the Microstream method and how to set up your CO_2 measurement.
-(For information on using the Mainstream method refer to the Chapter "Measuring Carbon Dioxide Using the Mainstream Method (M3016A)")
+This chapter covers measuring $CO_2$ using the Microstream method and how to set up your $CO_2$ measurement.
+(For information on using the Mainstream method refer to the chapter "Measuring Carbon Dioxide Using the Mainstream Method (M3016A)").

-At the end of this chapter you will find information on how to deal with common measurement problems (troubleshooting)
+At the end of this chapter you will find information on how to deal with common measurement problems (troubleshooting).

-• Preparing to Measure CO_2
+• Preparing to Measure CO 2 259

-• Selecting the Accessories
+•

-• Selecting the CO 2 Setup
+•

-• Switching the CO 2 Measurement On
+•

-• Setting Up the CO_2 and AwRR Alarms
+•

 • Changing the AwRR alarm limits

-• Troubleshooting the CO 2 Measurement
+Troubleshooting the CO 2 Measurement

-^{1.} The following are trademarks of Oridion Medical Ltd.: "Microstream", "FilterLine" and "Smart CapnoLine".
+1. The following are trademarks of Oridion Medical Inc.: "Microstream", "FilterLine", "CapnoLine", "Smart CapnoLine", and "NIV Line".